You know the broad strokes about Toronto, but here are some fun facts that might surprise you.

 Also interesting to note is how the waterfront has changed over the past century.
 The Harbour Commission filled in a huge chunk of the original harbour in the 1920s, creating much of the space south of the Esplanade and Union Station, and vastly expanding the area we now call downtown.
 New construction projects underway in the Toronto Port Lands are unlocking new land for parks and residential and commercial development and will similarly leave their mark on the cityscape.

-The city owns nearly 400 public art works and historic monuments
+400 public art works and historic monuments

 …And the list keeps on growing.
 These works are an important part of Toronto’s project to enrich the urban experience of residents and visitors and enhance public spaces all over the city.
 The City of Toronto’s Public Art Map is a great resource help you to get started exploring Toronto’s public art scene – expect to be surprised, inspired and challenged by pieces that explore Toronto history and culture, past and present.